Antimatter543/antimatter543.github.io/_posts/obsidian_copies/2023-05-26-consciousness-is-computable.md

 Hypercomputation so far seem to be a mathematical abstraction.
 [Church-Turing](https://en.wikipedia.org/wiki/Church%E2%80%93Turing_thesis) thesis stuff.[^5]

 Our little 'rigid' Turing machine systems have given us a communication system across the entire planet, ways to explore stars, emergence[^6]. *Video games*.
 Capturing of media — image, text, whatever you want.
-Simple instructions can generate effectively any image you could imagine — [[A Tale of Finite - Images of Babel]].
+Simple instructions can generate effectively any image you could imagine — [[Tale of Finite Images of Babel]].

 AI — built from simple mathematical foundations (really "just"[^7] matrices and a bit of calculus) — has exceeded the practical expectations of humans again and again and again *and again*.
 From Go to computer vision to face generation to diffusion to photo editting to text generation.